 The process of introducing new additions to a cage/aviary takes some time and has to be done correctly for good results.
 Any new birds you plan on introducing to a cage will have to go through a period of quarantine.
 They will need to be placed in a separate cage, but placed near their soon-to-be cage so that the other birds can get used to them and you can observe for any illnesses in the new bird.
 If all is well after the first week, you should be able to bring the cages right up to one-another so that the finches can meet face-to-face.

-The first physical contact without intervening bars should take place in the cage the birds are due to occupy together.
-If this is the older bird’s existing territory, swap the fixtures and fittings around to make it feel like a different, neutral space.
-Put food stations on both sides of the cage, to allow the birds to feed separately.
+The first physical contact should take place in the area of the cage where the birds are likely to spend a lot of time together, be it a perch or a feeding station.
+If this area is another bird’s territory, rearrange the fixtures and fittings to give the feel of a new, neutral space.
+Food stations should be placed on both sides of the cage so that the birds can feed separately.

-If, after a day, the birds are fighting each other, you may have to keep them apart longer and try again in a week or so.
+If you notice that after a day or two the birds are still fighting, you may have to consider separating them again for a longer period of time.
 The larger the cage, the easier the transition should be.